Overview

 Woodland Trails and Iconic Yews

-Crom offers over 10.5 km of recently upgraded trails that wind through ancient yew groves, oak stands and wetland boardwalks.
-The highlight is a pair of massive yew trees, fused together and estimated to be over 800 years old—ranked among Britain’s greatest trees.
-The trails lead to several viewpoints where the lough stretches out to the horizon, perfect for bird‑watching; a dedicated hide equipped with binoculars allows close observation of herons, swans and wintering waterfowl.
+Over 10.5 km of recently upgraded trails wind through ancient yew groves, oak stands and wetland boardwalks.
+A pair of massive yew trees, fused together and estimated to be over 800 years old, are a highlight.
+Several viewpoints provide sweeping lake panoramas, and a dedicated bird hide equipped with binoculars allows close observation of herons, swans and wintering waterfowl.

 Wildlife Watching